But even though people worldwide these days are living longer, those extra years tend to be full of pain, disability and mental anguish.

 So what’s it going to be for you?
 How can you live longer and head off all the painful aging diseases to enjoy your life for as long as you live?

-The 7 Anti-aging Diet and Lifestyle Guidelines
+The How to Live Longer Diet and Lifestyle Guidelines

 While the ongoing search for the proverbial Fountain of Youth is never ending, some researched methods for achieving healthy life-extension have been quietly accepted over the years by leading scientists.